2504822K/2504822Ksonicarts.io/Week5.md

 ## Week 4 Diary and Reflections

-Start of the week : Dark Winds sound - I will first focus on this.
-I want it to be between 1 to 2 minutes long, and it should sound like the winds of space, it's the sort of sound one should hear upon first opening the spaceship door and staring out into space and these winds with the hum and bubble of the spaceship/space station machinery droning on in the background.
+Start of the week :I will first focus on Dark winds sounds.
+I want it to be between 1 to 2 minutes long, and it should sound like the wind in space, cold and wild.
+It's the sort of sound one should hear upon first opening the spaceship door and staring out into space and these winds with the hum and bubble of the spaceship/space station machinery droning on in the background.

 End of the week : I don't think I have yet captured the right kind of wind, and something about it feels incomplete but I am unsure how to tie it all together yet.
 One idea I have is to include a low perceivable tone, a drone, maybe a low C or a low Bb.
 This could help bring out the sound of the background machinery amidst the sounds of the wind.